Management and Prevention of Paramyxoviruses in Hematopoietic Cell Transplantation Recipients

 - Member - Free!

-This session will cover the latest guidelines for managing respiratory syncytial virus (RSV) and other paramyxoviruses, focusing on epidemiology, clinical diagnosis, prophylaxis, and treatment strategies.
+This session covered the latest guidelines for managing respiratory syncytial virus (RSV) and other paramyxoviruses, focusing on epidemiology, clinical diagnosis, prophylaxis, and treatment strategies.
 Experts will discuss special considerations for pediatric, cord blood, haploidentical, and T cell-depleted HCT patients, as well as chimeric antigen receptor T cell therapy recipients.
 Review the recently published guidelines here.

 Learning Objectives: